dmsza/json2kml/README.md

 pip install simplekml

-After this, the following steps must be executed:
+After this, the following steps must be executed to generate the KML file from the Google Maps starred/saved locations:

 1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
-More details in the previous section.
+More details in the above section _"How to export Google Maps saved/starred locations"_.
-5. Opent a command prompt, change the current directory to where the above files were saved, and run the script with the command line “python json2kml.py”
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line _“python json2kml.py”_
-6. The script will run and will create the file “Saved Places.kml”.
+3. The script will run and will create the file _“Saved Places.kml”_.

 ## json2csv

-Documentation in progress...
+_[ Documentation in progress... ]_

+1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
+More details in the above section _"How to export Google Maps saved/starred locations"_.
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line _“python json2csv.py”_
+3. The script will run and will create the file _“Saved Places.csv”_.
+4. Use this file with other convertion tools or open it in Excel.

 ## json2sygic

-Documentation in progress...
-Some notes:
+_[ Documentation in progress... ]_

+1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
+More details in the above section _"How to export Google Maps saved/starred locations"_.
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line _“python json2sygic.py”_
+3. The script will run and will create the file _“items.dat”_.
+4. Copy the file _“items.dat”_ to your Android device.
+See notes below for more details about the folder to where this file must be copied.

+Notes:

 * In Android devices, Sygic saves the favorites into file "items.dat".
 This file is located in folder _"/Sygic/Res/db/items.dat"_ if Sygic is configured to use internal storage or in folder _"/Android/data/com.sygic.aura/files/Res/db/items.dat"_ if Sygic is configured to use external SD card.
 * This script creates a new "items.dat" file with all saved places from Google.
 This file needs to be copied to one of the above foldres.